weycom/muniparks/src/pages/research-briefs/2019-06-29-how-to-improve-park-experiences-for-transgender-visitors.md

 ---
 templateKey: blog-post
-title: How to improve park experiences for transgender visitors
+title: "How to improve park experiences for transgender visitors"
 date: 2019-07-02T15:04:10.000Z
 author: Ryan McKnight
 label: "Research Brief"
 featuredpost: false
-image: /img/locker-room.jpg
+image: "/img/locker-room.jpg"
-description: Everyone should feel comfortable at the park.
-What are some practical ways you can make that happen?
+description: "Everyone should feel comfortable at the park.
+What are some practical ways you can make that happen?"
 tags:
   - transgender
 ---